vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Reserve capture

-**Note:** Reserve capture on recurring charges is available in the recurring API v3 (Coming soon - WORK IN PROGRESS) In the API V2, reserve capture is only available on initial charges.
+**Note:** Reserve capture on recurring charges is available in the recurring API v3.
+In the API V2, reserve capture is only available on initial charges.

 For a `"transactionType": "RESERVE_CAPTURE"` setup, the normal flow would be: